cconejov/academic-kickstart-1/content/project/Outlier_detection/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Anomaly Detection using R"
+title: "Anomaly Detection in Time Series using R"
 summary: "Identifying and predicting anomalies in time series is crucial for decision making.
 So, we are going to use an option in R for doing the work."
 authors: []
 tags:
 - Anomaly Detection
 - Unsupervised Algorithms
+- Time Series
 categories: []
 date: 2020-03-17T16:53:01-06:00